agorf/what2read/README.md

 Clone the repo:

     $ git clone https://github.com/agorf/what2read.git

-Enter the directory:

     $ cd what2read

+With [Docker][], you don't need Ruby, Bundler, Gems etc. Just build the image:

+    $ docker-compose build what2read

-And install the necessary Gems using [Bundler](http://bundler.io/):
+If you don't have [Docker][], install the necessary Gems with [Bundler][]:

     $ bundle install

 ## Configuration

-You need to do this only once.
+You need to do the following only once.

 ### Step 1: Create an environment file